Vickyy09/Facial_detection-Attendance-App/README.md

 ## Installation
-To get started with my React Real-time News website, follow these steps:
+To get started with my "Facial Detection Attendance APP", follow these steps:

 1. Clone this repository to your local machine using Git.
      ```bash